Benjamin Bitler, PhD

 Inferring Mutational Processes and Patient Stratification From Standard-of-Care Clinical Imaging

 The Early Career Investigator Grant (formerly the Liz Tilberis Early Career Award) is for junior faculty (Assistant Professor level) with a strong commitment to an investigative career in ovarian cancer or related gynecologic cancer research.
-Each grantee will receive a three-year grant of $150,000 per year, for a total of $450,000.
+Support of $150,000 annually for three years, for a total of $450,000, will be awarded to the institution where the recipient will conduct the research.

 Jewish General Hospital